 - Null values are allowed, so default initial values must be filled depend upon the data type in script

 - Allow all special characters will cause failure of data load and activation

 - Derivation of time characteristics with time distribution is not supported by system default, need to handle them in script

 - Fields must be filled using internal value representation

 - Data type of source and target should match, if not casting or conversion should be carried out

 All the BW transformations cannot be pushed down to SAP HANA using this approach.
-There are features that prevents transformation logic execution push down to SAP HANA database as shown below:
+Certain situations prevent transformation logic execution pushdown to SAP HANA database.
+For example:

 - Rule groups are not supported

 - To read data from Data Store objects, the entire key must be provided

 This Blog was written based on features in SAP BW4HANA support package level 01.
 It may change in upcoming releases and support packages of SAP BW4HANA.